Scholarship Students Reported

 FLDOE does this through the public school FTE (full-time equivalent) crosscheck.

-For 2024-25 school year cross check updates, please click here.
+For 2024-25 and 2025-26 school year cross check updates, including more information on the "Standard Withdrawal Form for Students Entering K-12 Scholarship Programs, please click here.

 What is the public school FTE crosscheck?